-Top 5 Best Star Wars Rey Halloween Costumes
+Top 5 Best Star Wars Rey Cosplay Costumes

 2. Star Wars Episode VIII: The Last Jedi Child’s Rey Costume

 From The Last Jedi, this is an officially licensed costume from Rubie’s, which is a family business that’s been making costumes for more than 60 years.
-The costume includes a jumpsuit with attached wraps and boot tops, the belt, the cuff and two arm warmers (oversleeves).
+This Rey Last Jedi costume includes a jumpsuit with attached wraps and boot tops, the belt, the cuff and two arm warmers (oversleeves).
 If you want to include the Rey wig and a lightsaber, check out this bundled option, which does cost a bit more.

 Buy the Star Wars Episode VIII: The Last Jedi, Child’s Rey Costume here.